Maps with finitely many critical points into high dimensional manifolds: Proof of Theorem

 Observe that the fibered links $K^{m-k-1}$ arising above are integral homology spheres as they bound contractible manifold and thus they are connected.
 Outside finitely many disjoint adapted neighborhoods of critical points the map $f$ is a submersion.
 Then the lemma follows. \end{proof}

-\begin{proposition} Let $f: M^m\to N^k$ be a function with finitely many cone-like points.
+\begin{proposition} Let $f: M^m\to N^k$ be a function with only finitely many singular points, all of which are cone-like.
 Assume that $m\leq 2k-1$ and $(m,k)\not\in\{(2,2), (4,3), (8,5), (16,9)\}$.
 If $(m,k)=(5,3)$ we suppose that the critical points are regular.
 Then $M^m$ admits a locally trivial topological fiber bundle over $N^k$.
 Specifically, there exists a topological submersion $M^m\to N^k$ whose fiber is homeomorphic to the generic fiber of $f$. \end{proposition} \begin{proof} We will show that we can get rid of the singularities of the map $f$ by changing it within the adapted neighborhoods.

 Lemma \ref{topgluing} shows that $M$ is homeomorphic to a patchwork of local models.
 Let $q$ be an isolated cone-like singularity as above and $K$ be the associated fibered link.
 Lemma \ref{trivialfibration} provides a homeomorphism of fibrations $\varphi_K: S^{m-1}-N(K)\to F\times S^{k-1}$.
 Since the boundary of the fibration $f_K:S^{m-1}-N(K)\to S^{k-1}$ is trivial and agrees with the trivialization $\theta$ we can choose the homeomorphism $\varphi_K$ to agree with the boundary trivialization $\theta|_{\partial N(K)}:\partial N(K) \to \partial F \times S^{k-1}$.
 Therefore the map $\varphi: S^{m-1}\to \partial (F\times D^k)$ given by